thaoltfv/FDMS/docs/ESTIMATION.md

 ### Key Assumptions and Variables

-*   **Developer Experience:** This estimate assumes a senior full-stack developer with strong experience in Fastify, Vue, PostgreSQL, and DevOps.
+*   **Developer Experience:** This estimate assumes a senior full-stack developer with strong experience in Fastify, Angular, PostgreSQL, and DevOps.
 A less experienced developer could take 1.5x to 2x longer.
 *   **Focus:** This assumes 100% dedicated, full-time work on the project.
 *   **Scope Discipline:** The timeline depends on strictly adhering to the phased feature rollout.
 Adding features from later phases into the MVP will significantly delay its completion.